Geography of Cornwall: Climate

-Cornwall has a temperate Oceanic climate (Köppen climate classification: Cfb), with mild winters and cool summers, and hot weather is rare.
+Cornwall has a temperate oceanic climate (Köppen climate classification: Cfb), with mild winters and cool summers, and hot and very cold weather are rare.
 Cornwall has the mildest and sunniest climate in the United Kingdom, as a result of its oceanic setting and the influence of the Gulf Stream.
 The average annual temperature in Cornwall ranges from 11.6 °C (53 °F) on the Isles of Scilly to 9.8 °C (50 °F) in the central uplands.
 Winters are amongst the warmest in the country, due to the moderating effects of the warm ocean currents, and frost and snow are very rare at the coast and are also rare in the central upland areas.
 Summers are, however, not as warm as those of other areas in southern England.
 The surrounding sea and its southwesterly position mean that Cornwall's weather is relatively changeable.

 Cornwall is one of the sunniest areas in the UK, with over 1541 hours of sunshine per year, with the highest average of 7.6 hours of sunshine per day in July.
 The moist, mild air coming from the south west brings higher amounts of rainfall than in eastern Great Britain, at 1051 to 1290 mm (41.4 to 50.8 in) per year, though not as much as in more northern areas of the west coast.
 The Gulf Stream moderates the climate of Cornwall enough that Cornwall's weather is distinctly milder than other places in the world at the same latitude, such as Newfoundland.
 The mild climate has resulted in a number of botanical gardens, such as Trebah and the Lost Gardens of Heligan.

 The Isles of Scilly, for example, is the warmest place in the whole of Great Britain with an average temperature of 11.6 °C, where there are on average less than two days of air frost per year, are in the USDA Hardiness zone 10, which is thus the only area in the UK that is in this zone.
 However, compared to most other climates in zone 10, Scilly has cool summers.
 In Scilly there is on average less than one day of air temperature exceeding 30 °C per year and it is in the AHS Heat Zone 1.
 Pendennis Point in Falmouth is the warmest place on mainland Great Britain, with an average temperature of 11.4 °C (52.5 °F).

 Extreme temperatures in Cornwall are particularly rare; however, extreme weather in the form of storms and floods is common.
 The Shipping Forecast areas bordering on Cornwall are Lundy (north coast) and Plymouth (south coast).